How to treat chickenpox in pregnancy

-There’s plenty of things we may get during pregnancy, from the common cold to constipation, or even piles, but pregnancy and chickenpox is particularly nasty.
+There’s plenty of things women can get struck down with during pregnancy from the common cold, constipation, and even piles, (oh the joy!) but chickenpox in pregnancy is particularly unpleasant.

 What is chickenpox?

 Chickenpox is a viral infection that causes a rash of itchy, red spots to break out all over your body.
-It’s caused by a virus called ‘varicella-zoster’ which spreads easily and quickly from person to person and usually clears up on its own within one to two weeks.
+It’s caused by a virus called ‘varicella-zoster’ which spreads in the air very quickly from person to person.
+It usually clears up on its own within one to two weeks.

 What are the symptoms of chickenpox?

-While an itchy, spotty rash is the main symptom to look out for with chickenpox, the NHS says the virus usually occurs in three stages, so here’s what to look out for:
+While an itchy, spotty rash is the obvious sign for chickenpox, the NHS says the virus usually occurs in three stages.
+Here’s what to look out for if you think you've contracted chickenpox:

 The spots then become blisters - this is when the spots can become itchy, they fill with a fluid and may even burst.